Organic Friendship 101

 For example:

-• You might find yourself staring perplexedly at a calendar that was supposed to hold meals with friends, memory-making adventures, and soul-enriching experiences of community, but instead it gets filled with weeds: distractions, mindless busyness, and hour-evaporating phone scrolling.
+You might find yourself staring perplexedly at a calendar that was supposed to hold meals with friends, memory-making adventures, and soul-enriching experiences of community, but instead it gets filled with weeds: distractions, mindless busyness, and hour-evaporating social media scrolling.

 This is what can happen if you don’t purposefully tend your friendship garden.